Be Patient. Order in process.

 On the other side of the pond, throughout much of Europe and especially the Netherlands and Ireland, this door style is known as stable doors, half doors, or Dutch doors.

 Dutch doors or half doors fit perfectly with the growing farmhouse design that many people are now incorporating into their homes.
-Like a barn door, this door style offers a 'country chic' look, complementing different design elements both inside and outside the house, including distressed furniture, florals, rustic barn wood, shiplap, etc.
+Like a barn door, this door style offers a "country chic" look, complementing different design elements both inside and outside the house, including distressed furniture, florals, rustic barn wood, shiplap, etc.

 The split door concept works for both exterior and interior doors.
 Opening the top half of the doors acts as a window, whether it is to the outside or simply just to another room.
 While a half door option can be used for exterior doors, they require additional installation work to ensure weatherproofing.
 Therefore, this door style is more commonly used for interior doors, since they do not need extra weatherstripping and alignment to keep the elements out.